meisben/easyEEZYbotARM/README.md

 The easiest way to do this is using the arduino IDE, see instructions at: https://www.arduino.cc/en/Main/Software

 ## Configuration (of the physical arduino setup)
 This is the reference setup using the 'easyEZZYbotARM' repository.
-This diagram is created using Fritzing.
-The Fritzing files can be found at '/fritzing_files'
+The servo motors represent the servo motors mounted on the EEZYbotARM.

 ![fritzingDiagram](images/fritzingDiagram.png)
 This diagram is created using Fritzing.
 The Fritzing files can be found at '/fritzing_files'

+Instructions for building a EEZYbotARM can be found here: http://www.eezyrobots.it/eba_mk2.html

 ## Guidance on use